 The summer period is generally dry, and irrigation is used in some districts to extend the pasture-growing season.
-In East Gippsland there is summer rainfall that extends the growth of pasture into the late spring and summer.
+In East Gippsland there may be summer rainfall that extends the growth of pasture into the late spring and summer.

 Time of calving

-Time of calving is a major management decision that affects the matching of the cow's needs to pasture production.
+Time of calving is a major management decision that affects the matching of the cow and calve's needs to pasture production.

-Calving in spring compared with autumn reduces calf liveweight at 9-10 months of age (weaning).
-This is because the spring-born calf has to spend a few months on dry summer pasture when it is still quite young; whilst the autumn-born calf is grazing an abundance of spring pasture during this equivalent stage of growth.
+A spring-born calf has to spend a few months on dry summer pasture when it is still quite young; whilst an autumn-born calf is grazing an abundance of spring pasture during this equivalent stage of growth.
 The spring-born calf is often weaned early and given preferential feeding during the autumn.

 Spread of calving

-There are advantages in managing the entire herd to calve down during that period, rather than extending calving over many months or over the entire year.
+There are advantages in managing the entire herd to calve down during a set period, rather than extending calving over many months or over the entire year.

 Restricted versus unrestricted calving